 3. Dependent Care Credit

 Do you pay someone to care for your parent or relative while you work?
 You may be eligible for the Dependent Care Credit on your tax return.
-For tax year 2021, the credit is refundable and worth up to $8,000 per dependent.
+The person you are caring for must be physically or mentally incapable of self-care for them to qualify.
+For tax year 2024, the credit is refundable and worth up to $3,000 if you paid for the care of one dependent or up to $6,000 if you paid for two dependents.

 4. Head of household filing status

-Note: Your parent, as your dependent, is not required to reside with you for you to be considered head of household.
+Note: Your parent, as your dependent, is not required to live with you for you to be considered head of household.